flrnd/plastic.vim/README.md

 Added Lightline support.

-If you want to customize it only need to install [lifepillar/vim-colortemplate](https://github.com/lifepillar/vim-colortemplate) and edit the template files.
+~~if you want to customize it only need to install [lifepillar/vim-colortemplate](https://github.com/lifepillar/vim-colortemplate) and edit the template files.
+The colorscheme no longers support colortemplate.
 #### TODO

 - Add A lot of more lang syntax support.